Board of Trustees

 – Mr Philip Reardon Smith

 Philip joined the 30th Anniversary fundraising committee in 2011 after asking to be involved and then joined the executive committee in 2013.
+Philip has been a Trustee since May 2015.
 He has run seven half marathons for LATCH and even (enjoyed) shaving his hair for charity.
 His daughter, Nel, was treated for Leukaemia at the Children’s Hospital in Cardiff from 2008 until 2010 and is now three years in remission.
 Philip currently works for the Welsh Government in Cardiff working to the Health Minister.
 He is a keen sportsman enjoying rugby, cricket, tennis, golf and skiing.

 Other interests include music, especially Jazz and he is closely involved in the World famous Brecon International Festival of Jazz.